While buprenorphine can help some people kick an addiction, it can become the source of a new addiction for others.

 Treatment settings include:

-- Therapeutic communities: Structured, often lasting several months, where both residents and staff work together to modify behaviors and shape positive outcomes.
+- Therapeutic communities: Structured, often lasting several months, where residents and staff work together to modify behaviors and shape positive outcomes.

 - Shorter-term residential treatment: Focusing on detoxification and intensive counseling.